tdsereno/httpd-analyzer/README.md

     /etc/apache2/apache2.conf

-If you dont wanna change the log format, you can separete each ServerName im a log file
+If you don't wanna change the log format, you can separete each ServerName im a log file

 ## Perfomance
-I tested with with more than real 50 log files, in  size of 3.7Gb
+I tested with more than real 50 log files, in  size of 3.7Gb

 In a digital ocean droplet, with 1 VCPU Shared, 1GB RAM and SSD (using SWAP) -  8179 lines per seconds